Doom-Utils/iwad-patches/vanilla-engine/README.txt

 censored version of the game, just patch your IWAD and drop it in with the regular 1.666 vanilla EXEs.

-"Final Doom (id Anthology)" contains the lesser-common version of Final Doom's engine.
+"Final Doom (id Anthology)" contains the less common version of Final Doom's engine.
 It is a special version originally included only in some sets of the id Anthology, and most recently, the GOG.com release of the game as well.